 An area of information technology that is gaining a great deal of attention lately is cybersecurity.
 While cyber criminals develop new ways to find and exploit vulnerabilities in computer systems, organizations worldwide are reassessing their information security measures and increasingly relying on the expertise of cybersecurity managers.

-According to national data published by the U.S. Bureau of Labor Statistics (BLS) in 2011, employment opportunities should be excellent for those pursuing a career in cybersecurity management.
-The BLS projects information security manager jobs to increase by 20% or more through 2018.
+According to national data published by the U.S. Bureau of Labor Statistics (BLS) in 2017, employment opportunities should be excellent for those pursuing a career in cybersecurity management.
+The BLS projectscomputer and information technology jobs to increase by 13% between 2016 and 2026.
+Information security analysts, the position cybersecurity/information security mangers fall under, according to O*Net Online, are expected to grow by 28%, a website sponsored by the U.S. Department of Labor.
 Prospective students are encouraged to conduct independent research regarding actual job growth rates, which vary according to location, education and experience.

 What is Cybersecurity Management?

 Cybersecurity management can be described as everything an organization does to protect its information systems and computer networks from cyber attacks, intrusions, malware and various types of data breaches.
 All businesses and government agencies are vulnerable to cyber attacks that are growing in sophistication, as well as in number.
 Keeping networks running smoothly and protecting sensitive data takes constant monitoring and proper cybersecurity management.

 Cybersecurity managers are responsible for knowing where a network’s possible vulnerabilities lie.
 They stay on top of the methods cyber criminals use to infiltrate information systems and they use their expertise and knowledge to avert these efforts.
 By performing their daily job duties, cybersecurity managers protect organizations from losing data, such as customers’ credit card information and valuable trade secrets, as well as the time and money lost when information systems are brought to a halt.